Franconia: Early history and Antiquity

-Fossil finds show that the region was already settled by primitive man, Homo erectus, in the middle Ice Age about 600,000 years ago.
+Fossil finds show that the region was already settled by Homo erectus in the middle Ice Age about 600,000 years ago.
 Probably the oldest human remains in the Bavarian part of Franconia were found in the cave ruins of Hunas at Pommelsbrunn in the county of Nuremberg Land.
 In the late Bronze Age, the region was probably only sparsely inhabited, as few noble metals occur here and the soils are only moderately fertile.
-In the subsequent Iron Age (from about 800 B.C.) the Celts become the first nation to be discernible in the region.
+In the subsequent Iron Age (from about 800 B.C.) the Celts became the first nation to be discernible in the region.
 In northern Franconia they built a chain of hill forts as a line of defence against the Germani advancing from the north.
 On the Staffelberg they built a powerful settlement, to which Ptolemy gave the name oppidum Menosgada, and on the Gleichberge is the largest surviving oppidum in Central Germany, the Steinsburg.
 With the increased expansion of Rome in the first century B.C. and the simultaneous advance of the Elbe Germanic tribes from the north, the Celtic culture began to fall into decline.
 The southern parts of present-day Franconia soon fell under Roman control; however, most of the region remained in Free Germania.
-Initially Rome tried extend its direct influence far to the northeast; in the longer term, however, the Germanic-Roman frontier formed further southwest.
+Initially, Rome tried to extend its direct influence far to the northeast; in the longer term, however, the Germanic-Roman frontier formed further southwest.

-Under the emperors, Domitian (81-96), Trajan (98-117) and Hadrian (117-138), the Rhaetian Limes was built as a border facing the Germanic tribes to the north.
+Under the emperors, Domitian (81–96), Trajan (98–117) and Hadrian (117–138), the Rhaetian Limes was built as a border facing the Germanic tribes to the north.
 This defensive line ran through the south of Franconia and described an arc across the region whose northernmost point lay at present-day Gunzenhausen.
 To protect it, the Romans built several forts like Biriciana at Weißenburg, but by the mid-third century, the border could no longer be maintained and by 250 A.D. the Alemanni occupied the areas up to the Danube.
 Fortified settlements such as the Gelbe Bürg at Dittenheim controlled the new areas.
 More such Gau forts have been detected north of the former Limes as well.
 Which tribe their occupants belonged to is unknown in most cases.
 However, it is likely that it was mainly Alemanni and Juthungi, especially in the south.

 By contrast, it was the Burgundians who settled on the Lower and Middle Main.
 Many of these hill forts appear to have been destroyed, however, no later than 500 A.D.
 The reasons are not entirely clear, but it could have been as a result of invasions by the Huns which thus triggered the Great Migration.
 In many cases, however, it was probably conquest by the Franks that spelt the end of these hilltop settlements.